friedbrice/scala-kata/README.md

 **Then:** your function returns the smallest and next smallest elements as a tuple.

 _Special Requirement:_ This function is trivial to implement using two list traversals.
-Try to make your solution use only one list traversal (the hidden tests will pass a series of VERY large lists to justify this design requirement.)
+Try to make your solution use only one list traversal (imagine a VERY large lists to justify this design requirement.)

 _Source:_ Problem statement from S. Shubin.